azemmol/hebrew_tutor/README.md

-## Welcome Hebrew Learners ##
+## Hebrew Learners - Welcome to FLuid ##

-This app offers a gamified, active learning approach to mastering Hebrew, with a focus on verb conjugation and sentence composition.
+Fluiad is an app which offers a gamified, active learning approach to mastering Hebrew, with a focus on verb conjugation and sentence composition.

 It serves as a supplemental tool to help Hebrew learners strengthen their grammar, practice sentence construction, and build confidence through interactive exercises.